AMR Reports USD$238 Million Q3 Loss

 Harteveldt said American likely benefited from problems United Continental had this year when it converted to a new reservation system.
 United has conceded the process hurt customer service and said issues are being resolved.

-Quarterly revenue at AMR rose nearly 1 percent despite well-publicized September flight cancellations and delays that American blamed on a slowdown by pilots.
+Quarterly revenue at AMR rose nearly 1 percent despite well-publicised September flight cancellations and delays that American blamed on a slowdown by pilots.
 The company said the disruptions were not material to third-quarter results.

 "The revenue gains... show that American is on the right track in a difficult economic environment," said Maxim Group aerospace analyst Ray Neidl.